 It’s obvious this book and CD approach really worked for me.
 It may not work for you, especially if (like my son) you relax so well you sleep through McKenna’s wake-up call.
 It definitely won’t work unless you can suspend your initial disbelief (my sceptical OH didn’t manage that).
 However, as OH has never lacked self-confidence, he wasn’t the target audience.

 I do have a couple of reservations about Instant Confidence. £12.99 is a high price to pay for a book with so many blank pages, and very large type.
 At a rough estimate, I’d say it only runs to 20-30,000 words.
 If you can’t get this book at a discount, only you can decide whether increasing your self-confidence and self-esteem is worth £12.99.
 I would never have bought this system at full price, but within weeks of shelling out that £4.99, I’ve obtained some spectacular results.
 It would have been a good investment for me, even at the recommended retail price.

 My other point concerns the whole Paul McKenna oeuvre.
 He is a very clever man, who has capitalised on his skill to produce a range of self-hypnosis systems.
 Good for him—although I suspect many of the things he says in the hypnotic trance for Instant Confidence could be easily tweaked to create hypnotic trances for all the other subjects he covers.

-Flushed with success after tackling Instant Confidence, I’m going to try another of McKenna’s book-and-trance combinations.
+Flushed with success after tackling Instant Confidence, I might try another of McKenna’s book-and-trance combinations when I’ve got some spare time.
 I’ll be posting about my progress on here, and on my facebook author page at http://bit.ly/FacebookAuthorPageCH .
 Follow me, and like my page to find out what happens…